Skip to main content

 Similarly, we have seen more challenges regarding the use of consultants within law firms.
 LLPs, especially law firms, must also be vigilant about the employment status of consultants.
 The use of consultants, including ex-partners and client-facing consultants, presents specific tax challenges.
 For instance, ex-partners re-engaged as self-employed consultants must demonstrate independence from the firm and operate in business on their own account.

-It may be that with greater resources in its compliance department the revenue could be focusing on these rules and we may see more challenges relating to the Salaried Members Rules and, similarly, the tax treatment of consultants.
+It may be that with greater resources in its compliance department, HMRC could be focusing on these rules and we may see more challenges relating to the Salaried Members Rules and, similarly, the tax treatment of consultants.